ecn310/course-project-zipcentercrime/Agenda_for_meeting_with_Prof_Deza.md

 - Where did you get the "calls_final" data from?
 (We need the origin information)
 - Do you have compiled data on substance abuse center locations?
 (We also need this datas origin)
 - The calls_final data set includes a lot of observations outside of Detroit city limits.
 Do you have a reccommendation for how far the geographical area that we are looking at should exten? (we are currently thinking Detroit, Highland Park, and Hamtramck)
+- We're looking at the crime and call data based on zipcode.
+The calls final data also contains data from 2016 - 2022.
+Should we isolate the data into a shorter time frame and compare across zipcodes?